What’s Best For The Interior Of My Pool?

 The Pros And Cons Of Pebblecrete

-Wondering if pebblecrete is right for you?
+Wondering if a pebblecrete pool is right for you?
 Here are a few pros and cons of this pool plastering material:

-- Beautiful, natural finish – If you prefer a more natural-looking, matte finish for your pool, pebblecrete is a much better choice, compared to beadcrete.
+- Beautiful, natural finish – If you prefer a more natural-looking, matte finish for your pool, to achieve the water colour you want, pebblecrete is a much better choice, compared to beadcrete.

 - Stains are hard to notice – The natural pebble finish, texture and color of the pebblecrete absorbs stains easily, making them difficult to notice.